The Best Text Analysis Tools in 2025

 Our favorite tool is InfraNodus and we are not just saying that because we developed it.
 A big difference between InfraNodus and other tools is that it provides information not only about what you can find inside a text but also — what's missing.
 This is done by analyzing the text network structure, identifying the clusters of topics, and revealing the gaps between them.

-InfraNodus offers:
+InfraNodus features:

 • text analysis